Recording Charlecote's butterflies

 We leave patches of nettles too, as the foliage and flowers support moths, butterflies and many other insects.
 Dandelions are also left to flower as an important source of nectar early in the year.

-Matt our gardener ensures that there is something in flower throughout the year for all our insects from the earliest spring bulbs and scented shrubs to nectar-rich sedums and dahlias in the autumn.
+Matt our gardener ensures that there is something in flower throughout the year for all our insects from the earliest spring bulbs and scented shrubs in winter to nectar-rich sedums and dahlias in the autumn.

 Our data is sent off to the British Butterfly Trust to add to their national records.
 Charlecote is now registered as a recording site for butterflies and our data contributes to the overall status of butterflies throughout the country.